A Million Signatures for Muthaura, Uhuru to Resign!

 The decision by Mr Kenyatta and Mr Muthaura to step aside follows mounting pressure from President Kibaki’s coalition partners ODM for the duo to relinquish their offices.

-..
+I guess they already did :D ..
 Wamejipanga mapema..
 Ni kugwan !!

 The Paradox Of Ruto And Uhuru Alliance .